Bouvier des Flandres

 even jogging with his owner - when he has finished his full growth.

-on any toy for more details.
+Click on any dog product for more details.

 The Bouvier des Flandres is not an outdoor dog per se, but he does need a considerable outdoor space where he can get exercise, play and run freely.